LPlan 2040 - 2016 Update

-The development of LPlan 2040 was coordinated with the formulation of the Long Range Transportation Plan, a separate document that is required for the City and County to receive federal transportation funds.
+The development of LPlan 2040 - 2016 Update was coordinated with the formulation of the Long Range Transportation Plan - 2016 Update, a separate document that is required for the City and County to receive federal transportation funds.
 The development of the Long Range Transportation Plan and other related activities is undertaken through a separate entity established by the City, the County and the State called the Lincoln Metropolitan Planning Organization (LMPO).

-The Comprehensive Plan and LRTP go through a major review and update process every 5 years, with the last plan updates adopted in late 2011.
-The Planning Commission, which is charged by state law with developing the Comprehensive Plan, also reviews the Plan annually, each spring.
-The Planning Department prepares and submits two documents to the Planning Commission to assist with the annual review, a Community Indicators report and a Residential Land Inventory report.
+The Comprehensive Plan and LRTP go through a major review and update process every 5 years, with the last plan updates adopted in late 2016.
+The Planning Commission, which is charged by state law with developing the Comprehensive Plan, also reviews the Plan regularly.
+The Planning Department prepares and submits two documents to the Planning Commission annually to assist with the regular review, a Community Indicators report and a Residential Land Inventory report. (click on Community Indicators or Land Use Data - Residential Land Inventory to expand the list for the specific information you wish to view)

 At its most basic, a Comprehensive Plan is a community's common vision of what it hopes to become in the future - the quality of its residential neighborhoods; the places residents live, work, shop and play; the way people and goods move about the urban and rural areas; and the treatment of natural environmental features as development changes the rural landscape.